django/djangoproject.com/README.rst

 #.
 Setting up database access

-   If you are using the default postgres configuration, chances are you will have to give a password for the newly created users in order to be able to use them for Django::
+   If you are using the default postgres configuration, chances are you will have to give a password for the newly created users to be able to use them for Django::

      psql